Ibaslogic/Ibaslogic/README.md

 ## Please Note

-> While this project is open sourced and available for use or modifications, I urge you to be innovative and create something that is tailored to your needs.
+> While this project is open-sourced and available for use or modifications, I urge you to be innovative and create something that is tailored to your needs.
+>
+> If you don't know where to start.
+Please check this [Gatsby tutorial](https://ibaslogic.com/blog/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial").

 ## Built With